-Call of Duty Modern Warfare 2 multiplayer tips and tricks
+Call of Duty Modern Warfare 2 multiplayer tips and tricks: How to get better at COD MW2

 Consider ditching the silencer

-Modern Warfare 2 launches with a minimap that doesn't show red dots when players fire unsilenced weapons - a huge bone of contention in the community.
-However, while this means that audio is more important than ever, it also means that you're a lot less reliant on silence weapons in general.
+Modern Warfare 2 launched with a minimap that doesn't show red dots when players fire unsilenced weapons - a huge bone of contention in the community.
+However, while this means that audio is more important than ever, it also means that you're a lot less reliant on silenced weapons in general.

 With the freedom to use other barrel options that might help with recoil or damage range, if you've got the instinct to slap a suppressor on every gun you build regardless, we'd suggest that you experiment with ditching it, and see how you get on.

-Try Invasion for gun unlocks
+Try playing Invasion for gun unlocks

 Grinding up gun levels to get a new unlock or attachment is part of the Call of Duty way of life by now, but there are times when it would be nice to fast-forward that process.
 Sadly, we can't help you skip it entirely, but we do find that Invasion is a game mode suited to unlocks.

 Because there's AI running around the map that can be gunned down pretty easily, you can get plenty of kills on board.
-These don't net you as much XP as killing a human opponent, but they're so easy to farm if you find a good spot that it can easily make up for that shortfall.
+For now, these even net you the same amount of XP as killing a human opponent, so if you can find a good spot you can run up some really great farming on these pretty paltry opponents.